-NOTE: The game of ACQUISITIONS ran on two unsuccessful Kickstarter Projects in the Spring of 2020 and will definitely be back again.
-This board game will be an exciting new adventure for the ACQUIRE fan, and if enough money is raised, ACQUISITIONS will become a reality.
-Support us on Kickstarter and be one of the first to own this thrilling new game capable of bringing family and friends together to enjoy some fun-filled entertainment.
+Note: The game of ACQUISITIONS ran on two unsuccessful Kickstarter Projects in the Spring of 2020 and will definitely be back again.
+This board game will be an exciting new adventure for the ACQUIRE fan and hopefully you can be one of the first to own this thrilling new game capable of bringing family and friends together to enjoy some fun-filled entertainment.

 ACQUISITIONS is a game inspired by the game of ACQUIRE.
 It is a game that is directed towards building a Kingdom of wealth.
 Long ago, in distant times, Kingdoms were sometimes won and lost by mighty armies.
 Battles were waged to gain the lands and treasures held within the Kingdom under siege.
 Yet always behind these mighty armies were the Kings and Queens with their vaults of gold, silver, and bronze.
 Wealth has always driven the ownership of land.
 Kingdoms were always built on wealth.